gavinmdouglas/pangenome_pseudogene_null/README.md

 #### Repository structure:

 * `display_source_data` - Source data for each display item, included for convenience.
+Please note that this is only the final processed data used for plotting.
+Larger processed datafiles are found at [this Zenodo repository](https://zenodo.org/records/8326664).

 * `scripts`